input-output-hk/cardano-sl/docs/block-processing/us.md

 ### Block header verification

-First of all, we check that block version of a verifiable block is _adopted_ or _competing_.
+First of all, we check that block version of a verifiable block is _adopted_ or [competing](#competing-block-version).

 ### Update proposal verification

 #### General checks

 * _No duplicated proposer check_: that no one stakeholder sent two update proposals within current epoch.
-We prohibit it because of opportunity spam update proposals from one stakeholder.
+We prohibit it because of opportunity to spam update proposals from one stakeholder.

 * _Update proposal size check_: proposal doesn't exceed maximal proposal size.
   * Update proposal size is computed as number of bytes in serialized `UpdateProposal`.